dritchie/quicksand/index.md

 Returns a normalized histogram of program return values.
 This only makes sense for programs with discrete return values.
 The histogram is stored in a hash map (see `qs/lib/hashmap.t`); again, you're responsible for freeing its memory.
 If the return type of the program is a struct, then it must have the `__hash` method defined.

+# More Examples

+You can find more examples of probabilistic programs over at the [Forest respository](http://forestdb.org/) for generative models.
+Most of these programs are written in Church (a LISP-based probabilistic programming language), but nearly all of the same principles apply.
+The online [Probabilistic Mdoels of Cognition](https://probmods.org/) course is also a great source for more examples and explanation.

+# Acknowledgments

+*Coming soon...*